dovadi/dbconfig/readme.md

 }
 ```

-The most common settings are defined:
+The most common settings are predefined:

 ```Go
 type DbSettings struct {